saeedmehrang/saeedmehrang.github.io/content/blogs/dag-intro/index.md

 ## I. Introduction

-In my last blog post, "From Correlation to Causation: Humanity's Timeless Quest to Understand 'Why'", I explored how humans have always tried to understand "why" things happen.
+In my [last blog post](https://saeedmehrang.github.io/blogs/correlation-to-causation/), "From Correlation to Causation: Humanity's Timeless Quest to Understand 'Why'", I explored how humans have always tried to understand "why" things happen.
 We want to know about cause and effect, not just things that happen together (correlation).
 This quest is essential for everything—from making better decisions in medicine and policy to building truly intelligent AI systems.

-In this blog post, I'm introducing a powerful tool for thinking about cause and effect: **DAGs (Directed Acyclic Graphs)**.
+But how do we figure out cause and effect when we can't run experiments?
+When we can't do a clinical trial or an A/B test, we need a different approach.
+This is where **DAGs (Directed Acyclic Graphs)** become very useful.
+DAGs help us write down everything we know about a problem—all our assumptions about what causes what.

+DAGs serve two important purposes:

+First, they help experts **communicate and discuss** the problem.
+By drawing a DAG, everyone can see the assumptions clearly and agree on them.
+Once everyone is on the same page, we can identify which variables to include in our analysis (the "adjustment set" or confounders).
+Sometimes, a simple statistical model like logistic regression is all we need afterwards!

+Second, DAGs can guide us in building more complex models like Bayesian Networks or Graphical Causal Models.
+These models can do causal inference, probability calculations, and predictions.
+The DAG provides the structure for these models.

+Once you have a DAG, it becomes a powerful tool for figuring out **how** to estimate causal effects.
+Different patterns in your DAG tell you which method to use.
+The most common approach is called **backdoor adjustment**—this is when you identify and control for confounders (variables that affect both cause and effect) to "block" the non-causal paths between them.
+Think of these as back routes that create fake correlations.
+By closing these backdoor paths through statistical adjustment, you isolate the true causal effect.
+In many cases, this is all you need!

+But what if you have unmeasured confounders you can't control for?
+DAGs help here too.
+If you have an **instrumental variable** (a variable that affects the cause but only influences the effect through the cause), you can use IV methods instead.
+If you can identify a **mediator** (a variable sitting between cause and effect), you might be able to use **front-door adjustment** even when confounders are unmeasured.
+The beautiful thing about DAGs is that they show you exactly which method will work for your specific problem.
+By looking at the structure of your DAG, you can determine whether your causal effect is even identifiable—and if it is, which statistical approach to use.
+We'll explore these concepts more in future posts, but for now, let's focus on understanding what DAGs are and how to build them.

 Think of DAGs like roadmaps.
 But instead of showing you how to get to a place, they show you how causes lead to effects.
 They are visual roadmaps for understanding causality.

 This post will make DAGs easy to understand.
 We'll see what they are, how to read them, and how you can use them to think more clearly about cause and effect in your own work.